 The marketing undergraduate B.S. degree at New York University Stern offers concentrations in brand management as well as advertising and promotion.
 I'm interested in this program because I think it can help me develop my inventive skills.
 According to what I've read, the program would teach its students how to become more familiar with their target market, creative in their product offerings, and convincing in their sales strategies.
 Moreover, I think that the program is a wonderful fit for me because of my strengths in areas like competition, self-assurance, teamwork, and so on.
 As an outcome, NYU's program in business marketing will provide me with the tactical and strategic knowledge I need to launch my own company.

+Hi Alisa:

+This is a good first draft.

+Structurally, I would suggest the following:

+Introduction – It’s good to have a personal background story as an introduction.
+I would shorten and condense the first two paragraphs into one paragraph of around 150 words.
+The first paragraph can be shortened into 1-2 sentences.

+Your academic path – choosing sciences but inspired by your family to also pursue business.
+Here you mentioned how you want to stand out/have a different goal from your family.
+Be specific on what that is.
+Also shorten this part.

+Your organization and extracurricular experiences – I would limit this to two paragraphs.

+Why the program at this university – As per the above comment, talk about specifics.

+Conclusion – have a conclusion that summarizes your essay succinctly and focuses on how your goals align with what the school offers (can also extend to how its vision/mission aligns with yours).

+All the best!